stanlorena/Final-Project/README.md

-For my final project I decided to develop a human resources management system using technologies like .NET MVC, BootStrap, JavaScript, CSS, HTML.
+For my final project I decided to develop a human resources management system using technologies like .NET MVC, BootStrap, JavaScript, CSS, HTML and SQL Server.